Analytic linearization of conformal maps of the annulus: Defining renormalization

 Thus the size of the translation is $c(\eps) \theta$-close to $1$.
 Finally, $g$ is $c(\eps)\theta$-close to the unit translation in $C(\Pi_{\eps/(2l)})$, thus is $c(\eps)\theta$-close to the unit translation in $C^2(Q)$.

-Since in Steps 1.2 -- 1.4 and Step 4 we only use that $g$ is close to the unit translation in $C^2(Q)$, the same arguments as above show that for sufficiently small $\theta$, the map $\Psi$ is well-defined for diffeomorphisms sufficiently close to $f = \xi R_\alpha \xi^{-1}$ and satisfies items \eqref{it-unif-domain}, \eqref{it-real}, \eqref{it-an-depend}.
-The estimate $\|\Psi(Lz) - z\|_{C(R)} \le c(\eps) \theta$ is established in the same way as in Step 3.
+Since in Proposition \ref{prop-Psi-estim} we only use that $g$ is close to the unit translation in $C^2(Q)$, the same arguments as above show that for sufficiently small $\theta$, the map $\Psi$ is well-defined for diffeomorphisms sufficiently close to $f = \xi R_\alpha \xi^{-1}$ and satisfies assertions of Proposition \ref{prop-Psi-estim}.
+The estimate $\|\Psi(Lz) - z\|_{C(R)} \le c(\eps) \theta$ is established in the same way as in item \eqref{it-lin-ref}.